 Do not press the Security button on the Powerline devices until the Power and Powerline LEDs on each Powerline device are lit solid green.
 Pressing the Security button too soon can temporarily disable Powerline communication.
-If Powerline communication is disabled, reset the Powerline device to its factory default settings.
-(Press the Factory Reset button for two seconds, then release it).
+If Powerline communication is disabled, reset the Powerline device to its factory default settings by pressing the Factory Reset button for two seconds, then releasing it.

-- 2. Press the Security button on the first Powerline device for two seconds. - The Power LED starts blinking after you release the button. - The Powerline device automatically creates a new, randomly generated encryption key that all other Powerline devices on the network will use.
+2. Press the Security button on the first Powerline device for two seconds.

+The Power LED starts blinking after you release the button, then the Powerline device automatically creates a new, randomly generated encryption key that all other Powerline devices on the network will use.